Dayasuvagiya/react.api/README.md

 ## PEP8 python linter
 I used the [Code Institute Python linter](https://pep8ci.herokuapp.com/#) to test all foodies fanclub api.
 Some errors with too long lines and trailing whitespaces were corrected.

-Results from linter can be found **[here](assets/Printscreens)**.

 # Deployment

-## Github & Gitpod
+## Github
 I created a repository in Github, named it ´react-api´, and used the template [Code-Institute-Org/ci-full-template](https://github.com/Code-Institute-Org/ci-full-template).

-- Once the repository is created, click the green button to the right (Gitpod) to open a new Gitpod workspace.
+- Once the repository is created, I copy the url and clone the it to VScode workspace.
-- To open and work on the project it is best to open the workspace from Gitpod workspaces (rather than Github), this will open your previous workspace rather than creating a new one.
+- To open and work on the project it is best to open the workspace from VScode, this will open your previous workspace rather than creating a new one.
 You should pin the workspace.
 - Committing changes should be done often and should have clear messages.
 Use the following commands to make your commits:
     - `git add .`: adds all modified files to a staging area
     - `git commit -m "A message explaining your commit"`: commits all changes to a local repository.
     - `git push`: pushes all your committed changes to your Github repository.
-- While working on the project I used the Gitpod development server to view the website in action.
+- While working on the project I used the VScode development server to view the website in action.
 To start the development server run the following command: `Python3 manage.py runserver`.

 ## Create a Django rest framework project
 - Install Django and supporting libraries.
 I've used Gunicorn, Cloudinary and psycopg2, Pillow and Allauth to start.
-- In the terminal of the Gitpod workspace type django-admin startproject 'project_name' - project_name is desired project name
+- In the terminal of the VScode workspace type django-admin startproject 'project_name' - project_name is desired project name
-- In the terminal of the Gitpod workspace type python3 manage.py startapp 'app_name' - app_name is desired app name
+- In the terminal of the VScode workspace type python3 manage.py startapp 'app_name' - app_name is desired app name
 - Create a Requirements.txt file (type pip3 freeze --local > requirements.txt), a env.py file and Procfile on the top level of the project directory.
 - In settings.py add the installed apps names into the installed apps array variable and save the file.
 - Move the SECRET KEY to the env.py file, and add the DATABASE URL, ALLOWED_HOST, DEV and CLOUDINARY URL as well.